 - More comfortable working as part of a team, as opposed to working autonomously?

 - Able to handle challenging personalities with diplomacy and tact?

 - Able to take initiative, while also accepting of feedback?

 Thank you for taking the time to complete this self-assessment.
-If you answered yes to these five questions, we encourage you to attend one of our open houses and complete the volunteer application.
+If you answered yes to these five questions, we encourage you to attend one of our info sessions and complete the volunteer application.

-If you decide that our organization may not the best fit for you, you can contact us at 617-780-4055 with your questions or visit www.volunteermatch.org or www.idealist.org to view listings of other volunteer opportunities in your area.
+If you are unsure whether or not our organization is a good for you, you can contact us at 617-780-4055 with your questions.
+If you’re looking for other volunteer opportunities, visit www.volunteermatch.org or www.idealist.org to view listings of other opportunities in your area.